OutSystems/docs-odc/src/eap/user-management/intro.md

 <div class="info" markdown="1">

-When an end-user logs into an app for the first time, their user profile information is synchronized to the [User entity](../reference/system-actions/user.md#user-1) of that app.
+When a user logs into an app their user profile information is synchronized to the [User entity](../reference/system-actions/user.md#user-1) of that app.

 </div>